A New Data Integration Framework for Covid-19 Social Media Information: Methodology

-\subsubsection{Google trends (\texttt{Google})}
+\item \textbf{Google trends (\texttt{Google})}

-Since \texttt{Google} includes values equal to zero, we fitted a Tweedie Generalised Linear Model for this marginal \citep{dunn2018generalized}.
+Since \texttt{Google} includes values equal to zero, we fitted a Tweedie Generalised Linear Model for this marginal \cite{dunn2018generalized}.
 The Tweedie distribution has nonnegative support and can have a discrete mass at zero, making it useful to model responses that are a mixture of zeros and positive values.
-The Tweedie distribution belongs to the exponential family, assuming the following mean and variance, for $t = 1,\ldots, T$:

-where $\zeta_t$ denotes the time covariate, $b$ is the associated regression coefficient, $\phi$ is the dispersion parameter and $p$ and $q$ are extra parameters that control the mean and variance of the distribution, respectively.

-\subsubsection{Number of hospital cases (\texttt{Hospital})}
+\item \textbf{Number of hospital cases (\texttt{Hospital})}

-The best model for the \texttt{Hospital} marginal was the ARIMA-GARCH model with Student's t innovations, as illustrated in Eq.\eqref{eq:ARIMA-GARCH}.
+The best model for the \texttt{Hospital} marginal was the ARIMA-GARCH model with Student's t innovations.

-\subsubsection{Number of patients on ventilation (\texttt{ICU\_Beds})}
+\item \textbf{Number of patients on ventilation (\texttt{ICU\_Beds})}